 Common Questions

 Does it work on Android?
-The Siri integration is iOS-only, including watchOS and macOS.
+The Siri integration is Apple-only: iPhone, iPad, and Apple Watch.
 Android has a comparable story via Google Assistant; that's not covered here.

 Does Siri see my time entries?
 The Shortcut intent receives only the data your Shortcut asks for.
-For "what's running?", that's the active project and elapsed time.
+For a project-time query, that's the project name and its tracked hours.
 Nothing else leaves the device.

 Can I use these offline?
 Start and stop work offline.
 Asking for totals or recent entries needs the local database, which the app caches, so it generally works offline too.